codr7/eli/README.md

 ```
 `6`

-Multiple sequences may be processed in parallel.
+Multiple sequences may be iterated in parallel.

 ```
 (let [foo 0 bar 0]